OpenStackSanDiego/SecurityServiceChains/Lab1.md

 From the WebClient, we'll hit the WebServer to verify functionality of the webserver.

-* Log into CirrosClient via SSH using the assigned floating IP
+* Log into WebClient via SSH using the assigned floating IP
-* Verify that the client can connect to the web server on the CirrosWebServer private IP
+* Verify that the client can connect to the web server on the WebServer private IP
 ```bash
 $ curl 192.168.2.XXX
 ```